Update-For-Integrated-Business-AI/AMuRD/README.md

 ## Abstract

 > The extraction of key information from receipts is a complex task that involves the recognition and extraction of text from scanned receipts.
-This process is crucial as it enables the retrieval of essential content from these receipts and organizes it into structured documents for easy access and analysis.
-In this paper, we present AMuRD, a novel multilingual human-annotated dataset specifically designed for receipt extraction.
-This dataset addresses the key challenges in information extraction and item classification, two critical aspects of data analysis in the retail industry.
-The AMuRD dataset is extensive, comprising $47,720$ samples.
-Each sample in the dataset includes annotations for item names and attributes such as price, brand, and more.
+This process is crucial as it enables the retrieval of essential content and organizing it into structured documents for easy access and analysis.
+In this paper, we present AMuRD, a novel multilingual human-annotated dataset specifically designed for information extraction from receipts.
+This dataset comprises $47,720$ samples and addresses the key challenges in information extraction and item classification - the two critical aspects of data analysis in the retail industry.
+Each sample includes annotations for item names and attributes such as price, brand, and more.
 This detailed annotation facilitates a comprehensive understanding of each item on the receipt.
 Furthermore, the dataset provides classification into $44$ distinct product categories.
 This classification feature allows for a more organized and efficient analysis of the items, enhancing the usability of the dataset for various applications.
-In our study, we evaluated various language model architectures, notably fine-tuning LLaMA models on the AMuRD dataset.
-This approach yielded exceptional results, with an F1 score of 97.43% and accuracy of 94.99% in information extraction and classification, and an even higher F1 score of 98.51% and accuracy of 97.06% observed in specific tasks
+In our study, we evaluated various language model architectures, e.g., by fine-tuning LLaMA models on the AMuRD dataset.
+Our approach yielded exceptional results, with an F1 score of 97.43\% and accuracy of 94.99\% in information extraction and classification, and an even higher F1 score of 98.51\% and accuracy of 97.06\% observed in specific tasks.

 ## Demo for our Instruct LLama